jblakeman/memory-grid/feedback_jgz.md

 >Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
 Did you use source control as expected for the phase of the program you’re in (detailed above)?

 **Meets Expectations**.
 I love to see such an extensive commit history!
 That's super important, and will really be handy when you get into group work too.
-I would've liked to have seen more on the planning side.
-So, an wireframe, user stories, etc. The readme should also include installation instructions.
-It does not seem too important with this project, given that you only need to open the index.html file.
-But, moving forward it's super important, as we start getting into package managers and things like that!
+Would love to see user stories added in next time too!

 ## Technical Requirements